Veeram (2014 film): Distribution

+Re-release

+The film's was re-released on 01 May 2025, coinciding with International Workers' Day and Ajith Kumar's birthday, after 11 years of its original release.

 Reception

 Critical reception

 The film received positive reviews from critics.

 The Times of India gave 3 out of 5 stars and wrote, "The film is a template masala film – a superhuman hero, his cronies who will sing his praises all the time, a beautiful-looking heroine, a raging villain.
 It has no room for logic, moving from one hero-worshipping scene to the next and is aimed at our visceral tastes.
-The story is in service of its star and, it is unapologetic about it".
-Rediff gave 2.5 stars out of 5 and stated, "Veeram is a treat for Ajith fans".
+The story is in service of its star and, it is unapologetic about it."
+Rediff gave 2.5 stars out of 5 and stated, "Veeram is a treat for Ajith fans."
 Sify gave 4 stars out of 5 calling it a "Mass Entertainer" and writing, "The film works mainly due to Ajith's charisma and Siva's script.
 It is a formula film where essential masala has been correctly mixed in the right proposition.
-On the whole, Veeram is an enjoyable fun ride".
-Baradwaj Rangan wrote, "A family with five brothers, another family with representatives from three generations, annan-thambi sentiment, amma sentiment, appa sentiment, and in the middle of all this, a big star giving his fans what they want – if Faazil and Vikraman collaborated on a 'mass' masala movie, it might end up looking like Siva's Veeram.
+On the whole, Veeram is an enjoyable fun ride."
+Baradwaj Rangan from The Hindu wrote, "A family with five brothers, another family with representatives from three generations, annan-thambi sentiment, amma sentiment, appa sentiment, and in the middle of all this, a big star giving his fans what they want – if Faazil and Vikraman collaborated on a 'mass' masala movie, it might end up looking like Siva's Veeram.
 Veeram is about the hero.
-Everything else – the crude dramatics, the piles of clichés, the characters (especially the bad guys) who come and go as they please – is secondary".
-Bangalore Mirror gave 3.5 out of 5 and called it "a festival cracker for the fans of Thala".
+Everything else – the crude dramatics, the piles of clichés, the characters (especially the bad guys) who come and go as they please – is secondary."
+Bangalore Mirror gave 3.5 out of 5 and called it "a festival cracker for the fans of Thala."

-OneIndia rated the film 3.5 out of 5 and said "Veeram is such an entertaining movie where audience will hardly find drawbacks.
-The entertainment quotient is very high and it could be enjoyed by all section of audience.
-Ajith has a winner in hand again".
-Indiaglitz gave 3.25 out of 5 and wrote, "Siruthai Siva comes up with a story that is not out of the box, however a racy screenplay and Thala's immense presence and valor takes the ball out of the boundary".
-Behindwoods rated it 2.75 out of 5 and said "Ajith and Siva dish out a 'heady' commercial package for the actor's fans".
 Deccan Herald wrote, "Tiresomely long, with second half, tad sagging, Veeram has Thala Ajith in fulsome flow with all fireworks.
-While Ajith's fans may swoon and swear by his one-man demolition squad show that will give even hulk Arnold Schwarzenegger the blushes, for the rest though, it's a matinee masala to stay away".
+While Ajith's fans may swoon and swear by his one-man demolition squad show that will give even hulk Arnold Schwarzenegger the blushes, for the rest though, it's a matinee masala to stay away."
 IANS gave 2.5 stars out of 5 and wrote, "Veeram is a classic example, which elevates Ajith and leaves the rest of the ensemble cast behind.
 The film is dedicated to Ajith, who is as charismatic as ever in his role.
-However, he is unfortunately not complemented by a strong screenplay".
+However, he is unfortunately not complemented by a strong screenplay."